near/docs/docs/bos/welcome.md

 import ContactUs from '@site/components/ContactUs.mdx';

 Welcome!
-Here you will find documentation on how to integrate NEAR into your app.
-What kind of application do you have?
+Here you will find documentation on how to build Web3 applications using NEAR.
+What are you planning to build?

 <div class="container">
   <div class="row">